 Term of Office 1998 - present

-On April 20, 1998, Judge Voy was appointed to the Clark County District Court, Family Division, Las Vegas, Nevada by Governor Bob Miller.
-For five years Judge Voy heard domestic, guardianship and mental commitment matters.
-In January of 2004, he was selected to take over the Juvenile Delinquency calendar.
-Prior to his appointment, Judge Voy spent ten years in private practice in Las Vegas.
-For three years he served as a Captain in the U.S. Army’s Judge Advocate General’s Office, stationed at Walter Reed Army Medical Center in Washington, D.C.
-Judge Voy received his law degree from Williamette University in Salem, Oregon in 1986.
+Prior to being appointed to the bench 18 years ago, Judge Voy spent 10 years in private practice in Las Vegas and also served as a captain in the U.S. Army's Judge Advocate General's Office, stationed at Walter Reed Army Medical Center in Washington, D.C.
+Judge Voy received his law degree from Willamette University in Salem Oregon in 1986.

 No weapons are allowed.
 There is no eating, drinking, smoking or chewing gum in any courtroom.

 Proper courtroom attire is required.
 No shorts or tank tops are allowed in the courtroom, shoes are required.
 T-shirts, which show offensive slogans or pictures, are not allowed.
 Hats should be removed before entering the courtroom.

 While in the courtroom, sit quietly when court is in session.
 Do not talk or whisper.
 The court proceedings are being recorded by a court recorder and noise can interfere with the preparation of this important record.